Rabat–Salé Airport: History

 During World War II, the airport was used as a military airfield by both the Royal Air Force and the United States Army Air Forces.
-The 319th Bombardment Group briefly flew B-26 Marauders from the airfield between 25 April - 1 June 1943.
+The 319th Bombardment Group briefly flew B-26 Marauders from the airfield between 25 April and 1 June 1943.
 After the Americans moved out their combat units in mid-1943, the airport was used as a stopover and landing field for Air Transport Command aircraft on the Casablanca-Algiers transport route.
 When the war ended, control of the airfield was returned to civil authorities.

 During the early years of the Cold War, the United States Air Force's Strategic Air Command (SAC) used the airport as headquarters for its 5th and 316th Air Divisions.
 Various SAC aircraft, primarily B-47 Stratojets and KC-97 Stratofreighters used the airport until the United States Air Force withdrew from Morocco in 1957.

 Facilities

 Terminals

 On 20 January 2012 the new Terminal 1 building was inaugurated, and the old terminal building (always called Terminal 2) closed.
 The terminal is 16,000 m2 large and has a maximum capacity of 3.5 million passengers/year, more than twice the capacity of the old terminal.

 The public area (arrivals exit and check-in) offers car rental agencies, banks (for Tax Free Shopping reimbursements only), ATM, café-bar with small kiosk, phone/fax service.
 The departure lounge offers a café-bar, duty-free shop, telephones, smoking lounge.
-Access to the airport is possible by taxi or Bus or private car; parking space is available.
+Access to the airport is possible by taxi or bus or private car; parking space is available.

 Rabat–Salé is one of the six airports in Morocco where ONDA offers its special VIP service Salon Convives de Marque.

 The freight-terminal covers an area of 1360 m2.

-In 2018, expansion works began in the airport, it is estimated that after the expansion the airport will be able to host 4 million passengers.
+In 2018, expansion work began in the airport.
+It is estimated that after the expansion the airport will be able to host 4 million passengers.